michellewatts20000/hearo/README.md

 ## Tech

 MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+Built using the Chakra UI framework, GraphQL and Google Places Autocomplete API.

 ## User Story